PR0M3TH3AN/SeedPass/docs/json_entries.md

 - **index_num** (`integer` or `string`):
   - For `generated_password` kind: Starts from 0 and increments sequentially.
   - For other kinds: A secure random hexadecimal string (e.g., a hash of the content) used as the BIP-85 index.

+- **fingerprint** (`string`): A unique identifier generated from the seed associated with the entry.
+This fingerprint ensures that each seed's data is isolated and securely managed.

 - **kind** (`string`): Specifies the type of entry.
 Initial kinds include:
   - `generated_password`